bogdandonduk/AppManualToolbox/README.md

 		)
 	}

-// then pass the model built by builder to this static method AppManualToolbox.openManualActivity(context, builder.build())
+// then pass the model built by the builder to this static method AppManualToolbox.openManualActivity(context, builder.build())
 ```